by Tom Allen

 Acquirers must therefore show that the innovation and values that gave birth to the digital technology in the first place remain valued in context to the direction the acquirer wishes to move the acquired company and team.
 Furthermore, for some, an acquisition represents the end of an entrepreneurial existence.
 Visions of bureaucratic management or having to navigate a convoluted leadership matrix can be terrifying for those accustomed to the start-up world.
 HBR offers some advice here: “...acquirers must accommodate the inevitable differences in decision-making speed [...]
 More broadly, acquirers may face the need to diffuse a digital acquisition’s risk-taking culture and mindset within their larger corporation.”

 Traditional companies are fighting to maintain their position in shifting market environments.
 In doing so, many are recognizing that organic growth is unlikely to provide the capabilities, talent and innovation required to compete with today’s fastest-growing disruptive tech-fueled brands.
 More and more, a trend towards large companies acquiring smaller, more digitally-savvy companies, in a bid to boost their own capabilities, is being observed.
 In recognizing digital transformation as a growth enabler and by remodeling M&A processes to incorporate acquired digital competences, companies in the eye of the digital storm can navigate to safer waters.
-If executed correctly, such a strategy has the potential to steer a company from fading away to keeping-pace with or even leap-frogging the competition.
+If executed correctly, such an acquisition strategy has the potential to steer a company from fading away to keeping-pace with or even leap-frogging the competition.